stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/8-rbac.md

 ## Next Steps

-Proceed to [Lab 9: Comprehensive Final Exercise](9-complete-app.md) where you'll bring together all the concepts you've learned in this workshop to deploy a complete three-tier application.
+Proceed to [Lab 9: Comprehensive Final Exercise](9-complete-app.md) where you will bring together all the concepts you've learned in this workshop to deploy a complete three-tier application.